kaaengine/kaa/docs/tutorial/part02.rst

 Creating animation is a two step process:

-First, we need to 'cut' each frame from the :code:`explosion.png` spritesheet file and make it a separate :code:`Sprite`.
+First, we need to 'cut' each frame from the :code:`explosion.png` file and make it a separate :code:`Sprite`.
 In other words we need to have 75 Sprites, one for each frame.
 Fortunately we don't need to do that manually, there's a helper function for slicing spritesheets: :code:`split_spritesheet`.
 Let's use it.